Cause revealed of beer keg-carrying lorry fire that shut major road near Leeds

-Huge lorry fire that closed A64 between Leeds and York caused by 'overheated breaks'
+Huge lorry fire that closed A64 between Leeds and York caused by 'overheated brakes'

 and live on Freeview channel 276